VIKASSAMVEL/farmer_ai_agent/readme.md

     *   Supports multiple user profiles to keep a history of queries and advice.
     *   Analyzes interaction data to identify crop trends and measure the effectiveness of the advice provided.

 *   **💻 Dual Interfaces:**
-    *   **Graphical User Interface (GUI):** A modern, chat-based interface built with Kivy, featuring interactive menus, image uploads, and multi-language support.
+    *   **Graphical User Interface (GUI):**
+        *   Modern, chat-based interface built with KivyMD.
+        *   Multilingual (English, Tamil, Hindi) with correct font rendering.
+        *   Chat mode is default; direct LLM chat enabled.
+        *   Calendar/reminder options as buttons.
+        *   Visual feedback and accessibility improvements.
     *   **Command-Line Interface (CLI):** A lightweight, menu-driven interface for users who prefer the terminal.

 ---